Playwriting (M.F.A.)

 Course Overview

 The theatrical landscape is constantly being moulded by theatre makers who are presenting original works or reimagining classics.
 Critical to this process is new writings and adaptations.
-The Master in Fine Art degree in Playwriting at The Lir Academy offers every student the opportunity to develop and hone their unique writing skill so that each play written is the best it can be.
+The Master of Fine Art degree in Playwriting at The Lir Academy offers every student the opportunity to develop and hone their unique writing skill so that each play written is the best it can be.

 Through a series of skills-based writing workshops and tutorials with professional playwrights, directors and a dramaturge, the individual voice of the student writer will be nurtured and developed.
 Classes in dramaturgy and contemporary theatre practice will supplement the training.
 The course will culminate in the writing of a full-length play for the stage.
 Excerpts of these final works are shared in a public event with an invited audience of industry professionals.